cunilog/cunilog/configfiles.md

 Cunilog supports both, case sensitive and case insensitive sections and keys.
 Values are always verbatim and returned as-is.

 ### Single and multi-line comments
-In addition to the standard semicolon single line comment, Cunilog recognises several more characters and character combinations as the start of a single-line comment:
+In addition to the standard semicolon single line comment, Cunilog recognises several more characters and character combinations as the start of a one-line comment:

 | Single line comment | Notes                                |
 | ------------------- | -------------------------------------|